kyma-project/test-infra/docs/how-to/how-to_use_tekton-pipelines-in-prow.md

 Although Tekton Pipelines provide a much more complex solution for building pipelines, it still has some drawbacks:

-* As tasks work as separate Pods, this can generate an increased load on the K8s cluster, thus increasing the cost in some scenarios.
+* As tasks work as separate Pods, this can generate an increased load on the Kubernetes cluster, thus increasing the cost in some scenarios.
 * Pipelines can be marginally slower to build and define than simple ProwJobs.

 If you want to build your pipeline with Tekton, consider the following: